Hamiltonian Cycles on Ammann-Beenker Tilings: Constructive Proof of Hamiltonian Cycles

 In Fig.~\ref{fig:thermodynamic_limit} we show a simple way to include the central region.
 The outermost $e_n$-loop encircling the $8_n$-vertex is the $2n$-fold inflation of the smallest star loop.
 By folding in a single corner of this inflated star, the loop now visits the central $8_n$-vertex.
 In so doing, it connects \emph{every} loop contained within it (and all those it passes through) into a single loop.
 The result is therefore a Hamiltonian cycle on the simply-connected set of vertices visited by this deformed star.
 We denote this set $U_n$ to distinguish it from the $D_8$ symmetric set $W_n$.

-In general we can say that for any disk of radius $R$ there exists a set of vertices $U_n$ which encompasses the disk, on which we can construct a Hamiltonian cycle by the method just outlined.
-The algorithm is of linear complexity in the number of vertices within $U_n$.
-The cycle $U_2$ is shown in Fig.~\ref{fig:giant_H_cycle}.
-We can take the limit $R\rightarrow\infty$ without issue; the set $U_\infty$ defines one possible thermodynamic limit of AB in which every vertex is visited by the same Hamiltonian cycle.
-In this sense we can say that AB tilings admit Hamiltonian cycles.
+The cycle on $U_2$ is shown in Fig.~\ref{fig:giant_H_cycle}.